Gabrie5a/Gabrie5a.github.io/S24_WebDev/Project/README.md

 - [EJS](https://ejs.co/): Templating engine for generating HTML markup with JavaScript.
 - [Axios](https://github.com/axios/axios): Promise-based HTTP client for making requests to APIs.

-## Usage

-1. Enter the artist and song name in the respective fields to search for song lyrics.

-## Deployed Website

-StarLy is deployed at https://starly.onrender.com

 ## APIs Used

 - **Lyrics.ovh API**: This API is used to fetch song lyrics.
 [API Documentation](https://lyricsovh.docs.apiary.io/#reference/0/lyrics-of-a-song/search?console=1)
 - **YouTube Data API v3**: This API is used to fetch additional information about songs, such as artist details and music videos.

+## Usage

+1. Enter the artist and song name in the respective fields to search for song lyrics.

 ## Credits